 |4 credits in|

-Penelope Wilton, OBE is an English actress of stage, film and TV.
-Chiefly famous for starring opposite Richard Briers in the BBC situation comedy Ever Decreasing Circles, she has also appeared in Doctor Who and the period drama Downton Abbey, among many other productions.
-She has twice won the Critics Circle Theatre Award.
-Wilton has been married to two distinguished actors, Daniel Massey and Ian Holm.
+Dame Penelope Wilton, OBE is an English actress of stage, film, and TV.
+She starred opposite Richard Briers in the BBC situation comedy Ever Decreasing Circles.
+She has also appeared in Doctor Who, and in the period drama Downton Abbey.
+She has twice won the Critics' Circle Theatre Award.

-However she did not become a household name until she appeared with Richard Briers in the 1984 BBC situation comedy, Ever Decreasing Circles which ran for five years.
-In it she played Ann, long suffering wife of Martin (Briers), an obsessive pedant 'do-gooder'.
+However she did not become a household name until she appeared with Richard Briers in the 1984 BBC situation comedy, Ever Decreasing Circles, which ran for five years.
+She played Ann, long suffering wife of Martin (Briers), an obsessive pedant 'do-gooder'.
 Throughout the run, Ann seeks a more adventurous lifestyle than that offered as a pillar of the community, and mildly flirts with their considerably more charismatic neighbour Paul (Peter Egan) but ultimately she remains faithful to Martin.